UPPMAX/uppmax4DL/docs/conda.md

 </div>

--   On Bianca (with no internet), Conda is the first choice when installing packages, because there is a local mirror of most of the Conda repositories.
+-   On Bianca Conda is the first choice when installing packages, because there is a local mirror of most of the Conda repositories.

 </div>